cchavez09/Premier-League-Analytics-Platform/README.md

 # Setup Instructions

 **This is a step-by-step format for the setup.
 Alternatively, you can run all installations automatically using the unified requirements.txt file located in the project root.**
+**NOTE: If you are trying to run the application and port 5000 is unavailable because of a pre-existing process on your computer, then change it in the frontend files that reference the port as well as the backend ones.**

 # 1️⃣ Clone the Repository -
 ```bash